alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 {% endhighlight %}

-Response received when using the ExceptionMapper
+Response received when using exception mapper
 -----------------------------------------------------------
 Finally if we test the API and we don't send all the parameters we receive a 400 Bad request error with a message of the value that we are missing.